 As described in Southwest Art magazine, “A pensive, almost dreamlike sheen emanates from most of Donahue’s canvases, a result of both his informed approach toward his subject matter — of composition and understanding of the principles of design and form.”
 His knowledge of the subject matter is aided by time spent on ranches, hundreds of photographs, and numerous sketches and field notes to remind him of certain moments.

-Always fascinated by both life on the ranch and the iconic art of Charlie Russell and Frederic Remington, today Mikel is a perfect amalgam of his influences – breeding quarter horses with his wife, Christie, on their place outside of Broken Arrow, Oklahoma, and enjoying an award-winning career in the arts.
+Mikel, who was born and raised in Tulsa, Oklahoma, was taught about life on the ranch by his paternal grandfather, who raised cattle in north-central Oklahoma.
+It was Mikel’s maternal grandfather who exposed him to Western art at an early age with memorable trips to Tulsa’s Gilcrease Museum and what was then the National Cowboy Hall of Fame in Oklahoma City.
+Fascinated both by life on the ranch and the iconic art by the likes of Charlie Russell and Frederic Remington, as an adult Mikel has become a perfect amalgam of his influences with a life breeding Quarter Horses with his wife, Christie, on their place outside of Broken Arrow, Oklahoma, and an award-winning career in the arts.